 The aim of this subject is to provide students with grounding in mathematical and statistical modelling techniques that are of particular relevance to actuarial work, including methods of estimating mortality rates and assessing their adherence to data and smoothness, as well as techniques for mortality projections.
 Also, elementary principles of machine learning are covered, with applications to mortality modelling.

 On completion of this subject, students should be able to:

-- Describe how to estimate transition intensities depending on age, exactly or using the census approximation
+- Demonstrate how to estimate transition intensities depending on age, exactly or using the census approximation

-- Apply pre-requisite mathematical and statistical concepts to the solution of problems on the above topics
+- Employ prerequisite mathematical and statistical concepts in solving problems on the above topics

-High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; synthesis of data and other information.
+- High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; use of computer software.